1j01/mopaint/README.md

 Limitations:
 - **The vision for the project is not yet realized.**
-- The app currently gets really slow with long document histories.
-(This is solvable.)
 - There looks like there's a bunch of tools but there's not actually that much interesting variation.
 Symmetry tools are combined statically, instead of letting you combine it with whatever you want as a user.
 - Many features you'd want in a basic image editor are missing
 	- No brush sizes (tho you can try with the "Free-Form Circles" tool(s))